yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-005_empty-password-field.md

 ## 🧪 Test Steps
 1. Open the application
 2. Navigate to the login page
-3. Enter a valid email address in the Email field
+3. Enter an valid email in the email field
 4.

 ---